syedsmuzakkir/syedsmuzakkir/README.md

 👀 I’m passionate about **web and mobile development**, with a focus on building user-friendly and performant interfaces.

-🌱 Currently sharpening my skills in frontend development and cross-platform app development using modern tools and frameworks.
+🌱 Currently sharpening my skills in frontend development, Backend development and cross-platform app development using modern tools and frameworks.

 💞️ Open to collaborations on innovative **web** and **React Native mobile** application projects.